acutkosky/jaxol/README.md

-# jaxmodules
+# jaxol

-some random jax tools
+online learning in JAX